Authority: Board of Trustees

 In the event that the faculty member does not assume faculty responsibilities for at least one semester after the research leave in accordance with this policy, the chancellor is authorized, in his or her discretion, to require repayment of compensation paid during the leave period from the non-returning faculty member.

-3.1.3 Reappointment of an Administrator without Faculty Retreat Rights
+3.1.3 Subsequent Appointment of an Administrator without Return to Faculty Rights

-An EPA employee who is employed at will has no claim to a position at the University.
-The University may determine that it is in its best interest to assign an employee without faculty retreat rights to another administrative or teaching position.
+An EHRA employee who is employed at will has no claim to a position at the University.
+The University may determine that it is in its best interest to assign an employee without a right to return to faculty to another administrative or teaching position.
 In the case of such reassignment, the employee must receive advance notice in accordance with Section 3.1.1 above, and the new salary must be appropriate to the assignment.
 Any exception to the above must be approved by the Board of Trustees and by the President.

 3.2 Expiration of a Fixed-Term Appointment